Where is the clinic located?

 A pyjama, a bathrobe, slippers, your personal belongings and your usual medication.

 What are the patient visiting hours?

-Visiting hours are free in the rooms, except for medical contraindications.
-However, it is recommended to avoid visits before 9 a.m. and after 9 p.m. in order to protect the patients’ rest.
-For the same purpose, we also recommend limiting the number of accompanying persons during the day to avoid crowds and noise.
+In the rooms, visiting hours are free, unless medically contraindicated.
+However, we recommend avoiding visits before 9 am and after 9 pm in order to preserve the patients’ rest.
+For the same reason, we also recommend limiting the number of people accompanying patients during the day to avoid crowds and noise.

 I will deliver at your clinic.
 What clothes should I bring for the baby?

 If it is a natural birth, you should bring 6 full body suits, 4 pyjamas, as well as clothes to leave the clinic later.

 If it is a cesarean birth, we advise you to increase the number of bodysuits and pyjamas as you will be staying at the clinic longer.

 Diapers, bathing utensils, bottles, etc. are provided directly by our infant care department.

 Are there any restrictions on the use of mobile phones or other electronic devices?

 There are no restrictions, except in the technical areas, but we ask you to always keep an eye on the patients’ calmness.